dipy/dipy/doc/interfaces/buan_flow.rst

     :alt: alternate text
     :align: center

-    Result plot for left corticospinal tract left (CST_L) with highlighted group differences area in yellow color on the bundle where pvalues < 0.05.
+    Result plot for left corticospinal tract left (CST_L) with a highlighted area on the bundle in yellow color.
+The highlighted area represents the segments on bundles with significant group differences that have pvalues < 0.05.

 -----------------------------------------------------------
 Shape similarity of specific bundles across the populations
 -----------------------------------------------------------